so-w-on/so-w-on.github.io/_posts/2023-11-30-Return Oriented Programming.md

 Here is an illustration to better visualize things:
 TODO: Drawing

+# Case-By-Case ROP Use Cases
+The following will be use cases of ROP depending on the protections that the binary has:

+## ASLR with no NX:

-## Exploit outline
+# Exploit outline
 The payload used in executing a ROP exploit is constructed as follows:

-### For a 32-bit binary file:
+## For a 32-bit binary file:

-### For a 64-bit binary file:
+## For a 64-bit binary file:

-## Ret2libc exploit:
-This exploit is a ROP focused on functions within the library libc used by the binary file.
-The payload used in executing a Ret2libc exploit is constructed as follows: